cityofcapetown/ds_code_challenge/README.md

 *Note* Some of these files are large, so start downloading as soon as possible.

 In some of the tasks below you will be creating datasets that are similar to these, feel free to use them to validate your work.

+#### Dummy AWS Credentials
+We have made AWS credentials available in the following file, with the appropriate permissions set, [here](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/ds_code_challenge_creds.json).

+*Note* These creds don't have any special access, other than what is already set on these resources for anonymous access.
+These are more provided to make using the various AWS client libraries easier.

 ### 1. Data Extraction (if applying for a Data Engineering Position)
 Use the [AWS S3 SELECT](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-glacier-select-sql-reference-select.html) command to read in the H3 resolution 8 data from `city-hex-polygons-8-10.geojson`.
 Use the `city-hex-polygons-8.geojson` file to validate your work.